marcprux/ChannelZ/README.md

 ### Memory Management

-Subscriptions are weakly associated with their target objects, so when the objects are released, their subscriptions are also released.
+Receptors are weakly associated with their target objects, so when the objects are released, their subscriptions are also released.
 Note that when using closures, the standard practice of declaring `[unowned self]` is recommended in order to avert retain cycles in your own code.

 ### Operator Glossary